-I learned a lot last year about what a first-year student REALLY needs in their dorm room.
-Here are my Top 10 shopping and packing tips, based on personal experience — and in tune with the pandemic.
+I learned a lot during freshman year about what a new college student REALLY needs in their dorm room.
+Here are my Top 10 shopping and packing tips, based on personal experience.
 Share them with your student today!

 If you choose to buy a new duvet and cover, a queen is the better choice and it’s the same length as an extra-long twin.
 A queen will last much longer because it will fit whatever size bed you may have after freshman year, too.

 Of course, you will still want two sets of twin XL sheets, but I loved having a queen comforter.
 My roommate’s blankets would fall off in the middle of the night or she’d have to readjust them a lot.
 With a queen, I tucked the extra blanket between my elevated bed and the wall, so it never fell off and I barely had to adjust it.

 Don’t forget to look for a poster, print out pictures of family and friends, or do whatever else you want to make your dorm room feel homey.
 You don’t have to decorate every inch of the room to make it yours.

 I hung a few photos from home which helped with homesickness.
 I also loved having a fuzzy throw blanket I could take to a friend’s room for the occasional movie night.
 My dorm was the only place on campus I could rely on for privacy, so feeling comfortable there was important.